Will UK Hong Kong immigration program trigger an exodus? | DW | 02.02.2021

 On January 31, the United Kingdom kicked off an immigration program that will ease UK citizenship requirements for millions of Hong Kong citizens who want to leave the territory in the wake of continued pressure from Beijing on civil liberties.

-The UK home office estimates there are 2.9 million BNO status holders eligible to move to the UK, with a further estimated 2.3 million eligible dependents.
-Under the new scheme these people will be able to apply online for a visa.
+The UK Home Office estimates there are 2.9 million British National Overseas (BNO) status holders eligible to move to the UK, with a further estimated 2.3 million eligible dependents.
+Under the new scheme, these people will be able to apply online for a visa.
 BNO arrivals from Hong Kong are allowed to live, work and study in the UK as long as they can financially support themselves.

 After five years in the UK, they will be able to apply for citizenship.
 BNO status is a legacy of British colonial rule specifically granted to Hong Kong residents born before the territory was handed back to China in 1997.